Population Research Center

 Undergraduate students opting for a major or minor in Economics, Sociology, Geography and Statistics, will be offered the option of earning a ‘Specialization in Population Studies Certificate’ by taking Population Studies courses as electives.
 This certificate will be issued by the Population Research Center at FCCU, and will not alter in any way the major and minor requirements of the baccalaureate program, as laid down per HEC rules.

-2. Minor in Population Studies (undergraduate level)
+2. Minor in Demography and Population Studies

 Dr. M. Vaqas Ali